 Sean Brady, a professor at Rockefeller University, has created a potential solution for this problem.
 His solution also offers people the wonderful opportunity to contribute to an important scientific endeavour, even if they're not scientists themselves.

 Brady has created the Drugs From Dirt website to help him with his quest for new bacteria.
 He's asking people to send him soil samples from every state in the United States.
-Eventually he will extend his campaign to other countries.
-Individuals and groups can sign up for the process on the website.
-If they are chosen to collect soil, they will be emailed instructions regarding the collection and shipping of the soil sample.
+He's also extended his campaign to other countries.
+Individuals and groups can sign up for the soil collection process on the website.
+If they are chosen to collect soil, they will be emailed instructions regarding the collection process and the shipping method for the sample.
 They will also be sent a report describing what was found in the soil.

-Brady and his team are particularly interested in getting soil samples from unusual places, such as in caves and near hot springs.
-They are also hoping to work with science classes from schools as well as with individuals.
+Brady and his team are particularly interested in getting soil samples from unusual places, such as in caves and near hot springs (as long as the collection process is safe).
+They are hoping to work with science classes from schools as well as with individuals.

 Deoxyribonucleic acid, or DNA, is the chemical that makes up the genes of living things.
-It consists of a long, double stranded molecule that is colied to make a helix.
+It consists of a long, double stranded molecule that is coiled to make a helix.
 The strands of a DNA molecule are made of "building blocks" known as nucleotides.
-Each nucleotide contains a phosphate group, a sugar known as deoxyribose and a nitrogenous base.
+Each nucleotide contains a phosphate group, a sugar known as deoxyribose, and a nitrogenous base.